securityfirst/tent-content/contents_en/operations/protests/beginner/dealing-with-crushes.md

 ### Watch from afar

-Find a safe vantage point, such as an upstairs window (seek permission).
+*	Find a safe vantage point, such as an upstairs window (seek permission).
+*	Stand to the side of the protest.
+Avoid the middle.

 ### Prepare a getaway

 *   Park vehicles in an accessible location for easy departure.
 *	Plan emergency escape routes and meeting points.
 *	Stay alert to crowd behaviour.
-*	Leave as soon as the crowd becomes unpredictable.
+*	Withdraw to a safe area if the crowd becomes unpredictable.
 *   Wear comfortable or outdoor clothing and footwear to move fast, even if there is debris.

 *Do not wear high heels or open-toed shoes.*